Lesser Known Facts About Kalki Avatar - 10th Avatar Of Lord Vishnu

-When evil will become the predominant reality in this world in the last & most corrupt age the Kali Yuga, Lord Vishnu will come to Earth in human form, to rescue humankind and re-instate the cycle of time and commence Sat-Yuga afresh.
+As per Srimad Bhagavat, Lord Vishnu's avatar would appear on Earth at the end of the Kali-yuga and at the beginning of Satya Yuga as Kalki Bhagwan.
+Hence, when evil becomes the predominant reality of the Kali Yuga, Lord Vishnu will come to Earth in human form - Kalki Avatar, to rescue humankind and reinstate the cycle of time and commence Sat-Yuga afresh.

-The following are the names of the 10 avatars of Lord Vishnu (including Kalki Avatar):
+In Hinduism, four yugas are supposed to exist: Satya Yuga, Treta Yuga, Dvapara Yuga, and Kali Yuga.
+The following are the names of the ten avatars of Lord Vishnu (including Kalki Avatar):

 4) Narasimha avatar

 7) Rama avatar